maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 is not an error, then forge ahead.
 Call `cb2` which executes the rest of the function.

 This `make_esc` function is extremely useful and I use it in almost *every function that I write*.
-But because it's library function, you can write your own to work around the weird error semantics of your particular library, without having to fiddle with the IcedCoffeeScript compiler.
+But because it's a library function, you can write your own to work around the weird error semantics of your particular library, without having to fiddle with the IcedCoffeeScript compiler.
 Or, you can write an `make_esc` that first releases a lock, and then calls `cb` (also quite useful).

-## tl;dr
+## In Sum...

 IcedCoffeeScript plus the "Error Short-Circuiter" library is powerful and succint way to clean up your JavaScript-based applications.
 We're been writing code this way for a year now, and can't imagine going back to the old toolset.